2018 Taiwanese local elections

 Local elections were held on 24 November 2018 in Taiwan, to elect county magistrates (city mayors), county (city) councilors, township mayors, township councilors and chiefs of village (borough) in 6 municipalities and 16 counties (cities).
 Elected officials would serve a four-year term.
 Polling stations were open from 08:00 to 16:00 on the election day.

 The elections resulted in a substantial defeat for the DPP.
 The DPP previously held 13 of 22 municipalities and counties, but won only 6 in this election due to widespread public distrust, a de facto vote of no confidence on President Tsai's Administration, both politically (relations with China), economically (agriculture, tourism), and socially (pollution, labor laws, wages), which were reflected in the series of referendum results.
-The KMT won back executive control of 7 municipalities and counties from the DPP, while Ko Wen-je won his re-election for Taipei mayor.
+The KMT won back executive control of 7 municipalities and counties from the DPP, while Ko Wen-je (independent) won his re-election for Taipei mayor.

 Background

 This local election was seen as the first test for the incumbent President Tsai Ing-wen since assuming office in May 2016.
 The Central Election Commission opened election registration to candidates on 27 August 2018.

 The Democratic Progressive Party has won the popular vote against the Kuomintang in all of the last three elections.
 This trend has continued in the 2016 elections, where the Democratic Progressive Party won a majority in the Legislative Yuan with 68 seats and the presidency.